About The Lawn Tennis Association

 “The Queen’s Club has its own fibre connection but using that for diverse failover was a non-starter because it routes back to the same local exchange,” recalls Hassan.
 “A cable solution from Virgin Media was our next port of call but there was no scope in our budget to commit to the minimum three-year contract.
 In any case, the 90-day lead time was too long.
 We were fast running out of alternatives.”

 Hassan asked industry contacts and other suppliers for recommendations, and even started researching the potential of a satellite broadband service.
-“That’s when we came across the Fibre-Air wireless connectivity from Luminet.
+“That’s when we came across the Luminet Wireless Pro connectivity (previously known as Fibre-Air) from Luminet.
 Their track record of supporting major London events with high-quality Ethernet services was very impressive so we contacted them to discuss our options.”

-Luminet got on the case immediately, conducting a thorough desktop study of the site’s location and how well served it was by wireless connectivity.
+Luminet got on the case immediately, conducting a thorough desktop study of the site’s location and how well served it was by its unique, London-wide Network in the Sky.
 “Engineers then came to do a line-of-sight survey on the Clubhouse roof and treated the building very sensitively in terms of where antennae, cabling and routing equipment should be fitted,” said Hassan.
-“The complete Fibre-Air survey exercise was surprisingly fast – even though it was windy and rainy – and within a day or two I had a method statement in my hands that was easy to get agreed by the Club’s Maintenance Manager.
+“The complete Luminet Wireless Pro survey exercise was surprisingly fast – even though it was windy and rainy – and within a day or two I had a method statement in my hands that was easy to get agreed by the Club’s Maintenance Manager.
 Overall, Luminet provided lots of valuable materials to support our business case, like infographics and price comparisons, which other stakeholders found easy to understand and made the sign-off process straightforward.”

-Fibre-Air is based on a standard SLA of 99.95%, leveraging fixed wireless technology to deliver 10Mbps to 1Gbps symmetrical clear channel services, with installs taking 10 working days or less.
+Luminet Wireless Pro is based on a standard SLA of 99.95%, to deliver 10Mbps to 5Gbps symmetrical clear channel services, with installs taking 10 working days or less.

 Hassan calculated that critical systems for the tournament would require 100Mbps throughput capacity, which was easily achievable from Luminet.
-“The costs were comparable with other options, and the ease and speed of install made it a no-brainer to go with Luminet.”
+“The costs were comparable with other options, and the ease and speed of install made it a no-brainer.”

 The 2017 Aegon Championships were a storming success, with around 250 accredited journalists using the media centre’s Ethernet facilities to file stories, upload HD photos and stream radio and TV broadcast coverage.